jh3nd3rs0n/jargyle/README.md

       LOG_ACTIONS:

         LOG_AS_WARNING
-            Log at the WARNING level
+            Log message as a warning message

         LOG_AS_INFO
-            Log at the INFO level
+            Log message as an informational message

       SCHEMES: